Utility cycling: History

 The development of the safety bicycle was arguably the most important change in the history of the bicycle.
 It shifted their use and public perception from being a dangerous toy for sporting young men to being an everyday transport tool for men—and, crucially, women—of all ages.

 By the start of the 20th century, cycling had become an important means of transportation, and in the United States an increasingly popular form of recreation.
 Bicycling clubs for men and women spread across the U.S. and across European countries.

-Cycling steadily became more important in Europe over the first half of the twentieth century, but it dropped off dramatically in the United States between 1900 and 1910.
-Automobiles became the preferred means of transportation.
-Over the 1920s, bicycles gradually became considered children's toys, and by 1940 most bicycles in the United States were made for children.
+Cycling steadily became more important in Europe over the first half of the twentieth century, but it dropped off dramatically in the United States between 1900 and 1910, and automobiles became the preferred means of transportation.
+Similarly in China where ownership rates peaked at more than one per household by 1990 and then declined.
+Over the 1920s, bicycles gradually became considered children's toys, and by 1940 most bicycles in the United States were made for children, however the number of bikes continued to increase.

+In 2008, the Bicycle Commuter Benefit Act became law as part of the bailout bill.
+According to census data, men are the primary beneficiaries, since, a decade later, men overwhelmingly made up the majority of bicycle commuters.
 For most of the twentieth century, the great majority of cycling in the UK took place on roads.
 Cycling is one of the modes of transport for student transport.